qutip/qutip-tutorials/tutorials-v5/time-evolution/023_dysolve_propagator.md

 dy = DysolvePropagator(H_0, X, omega, options=options)
 ```

-Then, to compute a time propagator, simpy call the instance.
-An initial time and final time can be given, or only a final time.
-For the latter, the initial time will be 0.
+Then, to compute a time propagator, simply call the instance with a given initial time and final time.
+Also, only a final time can be given and, in that case, the initial time is considered to be 0.

 ```python
 t_i = -1
 t_f = 1
 U = dy(t_f, t_i)
 ```

 ### Simulation